cnsuhao/engine1/docs/Methodology/BloodChemistryMethodology.md

 ---------------------------
 Limitations on the Blood Chemistry system are imposed by the supported systems and by the active substances in the simulation.
 For example, ALT, AST, and ALP are not supported substances, and therefore cannot be included in the metabolic panel assessment.

-Additionally, blood cells are not modeled in %BioGears.
+Additionally, blood cells are not modeled.
 We attempt to account for the contribution of cellular elements to the blood volume, as described above, but white cells and platelets are not included.

 @anchor bloodchemistry-events
 Events